 Is your toddler afraid to poop in the potty?
-Discover how to get your child to poop in the potty, stop holding it in, and ease his potty training poop anxiety.
+Discover how to ease his potty training poop anxiety, stop holding it in, and get him to poop.

 The clenched butt, the closed legs, the funny poses your toddler does… all of it would be a lot cuter if you knew he wasn’t doing it because he was trying not to poop.

-Because for the last several days (days!) he won’t poop at all, whether in a potty or even in diapers.
+Because for the last several days (days!) he hasn’t poop at all, whether in a potty or even in diapers.

 It started when he was constipated, and passing stool became painful.
-The problem is, he has now burned this memory in his mind, so much so that he thinks any future poops will feel just as bad.
-And of course, the longer he holds the poop, the more constipated he does get… and the cycle continues.
+The problem?
+He has now burned this memory in his mind, so much so that he thinks any future poops will feel just as bad.
+And of course, the longer he holds his poop, the more constipated he does get… and the cycle continues.

 Now, any time he feels the need to poop, he freaks out.

 Every parent has felt that panic when she realizes that her child hasn’t pooped in days.
 In the newborn stage, this was a bit normal, given that we were reassured babies wouldn’t always poop every day.

 But once your child is older and has been pooping regularly, realizing that it’s been days since he has pooped can feel alarming.